Ronbinn/retrodebiankms/README.md

 Or create a livecd
 ```
 cd retrodebiankms
+ansible-playbook -i 64bit createlivecds.yml
-ansible-playbook createlivecds.yml
+ansible-playbook -i 32bit createlivecds.yml
 ```
+First one will compile everything for amd64 architecture and second one is for i386.
+It will take too many hours to complete.
 The livecd is for testing purposes only.
-The recommended way is to use the ansible playbook.
+I recommend to use the ansible playbook in your own debian installation.